 - This series uses R410A refrigerant.
-Be absolutely sure to comply with "6.
-REFRIGERANT PIPING", because even greater caution is needed to prevent impurities from entering R410A (mineral oils and water). - This is a mixed refrigerant, so charge as a liquid when adding refrigerant.
+Be absolutely sure to comply with "7.
+PRECAUTIONS ON REFRIGERANT PIPING", because even greater caution is needed to prevent impurities from entering R410A (mineral oils and water). - The design pressure is 478psi (3.3MPa), which means that piping may be thicker than conventionally, so please refer to "7.
+PRECAU-TIONS ON REFRIGERANT PIPING". - This is a mixed refrigerant, so charge as a liquid when adding refrigerant.
 (If charged as a gas, the composition of the refrigerant may change, preventing normal operation.) - The indoor unit must use R410A.
 See the catalog for indoor unit models which can be connected.
-(Normal operation is not possible when connected to other units.) - 4.
-The power supply of this series is single-phase, 208/230V, 60Hz.
+(Normal operation is not possible when connected to other units.) - 5.
+The power supply of this series is single-phase, 208/230V, 60 Hz.